speechly/speechly-unity-dotnet/README.md

 ## Unity usage

-Copy the source files from of [speechly-unity/Speechly/](speechly-unity/Speechly/) folder to your own project or use `speechly-client.unitypackage` which contains the same files.
+Copy the source files from of [speechly-unity/Speechly/](speechly-unity/Speechly/) folder to your own project or import `speechly-client.unitypackage`.

 ### Unity example